resume tips

 As a fresher, you don’t have experience, but you have transferable skills that are equally valuable.

 • Draw from your extracurricular activities, clubs, or volunteer work.
-Highlight your leadership position or events that you have organised.
-These experiences demonstrate your communication, teamwork, and organisational skills.
+Highlight your leadership position or events that you have organized.
+These experiences demonstrate your communication, teamwork, and organizational skills.

-• List your internship experiences, emphasising the skills you developed and your contributions.
+• List your internship experiences, emphasizing the skills you developed and your contributions.

 Tailoring is Key